US declares Karnataka-born Islamic State recruiter Mohammed Shafi Armar global terrorist

 The United Arab Emirates had deported three Indians who were allegedly working for Armar.

-It emerged during the interrogation of IM suspects that he was a self-proclaimed ally of Abu Bakr al-Baghdadi, chief of the ISIS.
+It emerged during the interrogation of IM suspects that he was a self-proclaimed ally of Abu Bakr al-Baghdadi, chief of the Islamic State.

-Two other ISIS leaders in Europe and the Middle East, Oussama Ahmad Atar and Mohammed Isa Yousif Saqar Al Binali were also listed as Specially Designated Global Terrorists by the US.
+Two other Islamic State leaders in Europe and the Middle East, Oussama Ahmad Atar and Mohammed Isa Yousif Saqar Al Binali were also listed as Specially Designated Global Terrorists by the US.

-Oussama is a senior leader of ISIS’ external operations efforts and has established a network to carry out attacks in Europe.
+Oussama is a senior leader of Islamic State’ external operations efforts and has established a network to carry out attacks in Europe.

 "He was a leading coordinator of the November 2015 Paris attacks and March 2016 attacks in Brussels,” the State Department said.